Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 How to get there: 6min from Gaya Street (Google Maps)

-20) Yen Ai Desserts
+20) Yen Ai Dessert & Herbal Tea

 Yen Ai Dessert has been serving tasty desserts since 1988.
 They specialise in herbal teas and desserts with various health benefits like detoxifying and immunity boosting!

-The menu here is extensive — there are over 100 items available and we had a really tough time choosing.
 Some of their bestsellers include sweet longan soup with egg, as well as beancurd skin with gingko nut.
 It was a hot day, so we went with cooling desserts like grass jelly with lime (RM10.90), lychee iced lemon tea (RM9.50) and crushed ice sea coconut (RM9.50).

-Cost: From RM9.50/dessert (~S$2.70)
+Cost: From RM9.50/dessert (~S$2.90)

-Opening hours: 10AM – 10PM (Closed on Sun)
+Opening hours: 10AM – 10PM, closed on Sun

 How to get there: There are two outlets — Bornion Centre (9min Grab ride from Gaya Street) and Lintas Plaza (13min Grab ride from Gaya Street)